Pakenham - North West

 Table Chart PROFILE FAQ

-Pakenham - North West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region
+Pakenham - North West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Pakenham - North West, as per the latest Census, consisted of 95.3% houses and 4.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 91.1% houses and 8.9% other dwellings.
-The home ownership level in Pakenham - North West was 16.5%, with the rest of dwellings either mortgaged (53.9%) or rented (29.5%).
-The median monthly mortgage repayment in the area was $1,950, higher than Melbourne metro's average of $1,866.
-The median weekly rent figure was recorded at $366, compared to Melbourne metro's $361.
+Pakenham - North West's dwelling structure, as per the latest Census, had 95.3% houses and 4.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Pakenham - North West was 16.5%, with mortgaged dwellings at 53.9% and rented ones at 29.5%.
+The median monthly mortgage repayment was $1,950, below Melbourne metro's $2,000.
+Median weekly rent was $366, compared to Melbourne metro's $390.
 Nationally, Pakenham - North West's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing